VenturianTome/VenturianTome/src/5.Characters/Johnny_Toast.md

 - Younger Toast etched little British flags into his roller skates; they have a “turbo speed” \[11:28 - *Working At McDonald’s*]
 - He sleeps in a nightgown \[1:13 - *Yoshi Nintendo Mod*]
   - Ghost says it’s the most demonic thing he’s ever seen
+- He and Ghost have a scheduled kite-flying day \[0:23 - *Haunted By Godzilla*]
+- Toast has above normal intelligence and went to Harvard \[1:33 - *HUNT Pt.2*]
+  - He has a college education \[23:15 - *Paranormal Ghost Hunt*]
+- Toast had an incident with Ghost's XBox 360, which Ghost says was Toast's fault because he's a "viva piñata maniac" \[4:27 - *HUNT Pt.2*]
+- Ghost and Toast once went on a camping trip; Toast's dad drove off while the tent (and Ghost with it) were still attached to his truck \[16:08 - *HUNT Pt.2*]
+- As kids, Ghost and Toast snuck into the movie theater and watched Predator \[2:18 - *HUNT Pt.2 Finale*]
+- In their childhood, Ghost and Toast had a dog who Ghost called "Jumper" and Toast called "Spot" \[5:16 - *HUNT Pt.2 Finale*]
+  - Jumper got hit by a car while playing catch \[6:37]
+- Ghost and Toast had a job at a library \[22:29 - *HUNT Pt.2 Finale*]
+- Toast once turned a corner and smacked into Ghost and his Barbie dolls fell and got dirty, but Toast bought him a G.I.
+Joe figure that scared his mother half to death \[10:06 - *I Am The Puppet*]
+- Ghost and Toast were once trying to find an arrowhead at the bottom of a lake, so Ghost tied a bowling ball to his ankle to get to the bottom faster but he almost drowned \[21:13 - *The Horror Continues*]
+ - Toast saved him with a fishing rod
+- Ghost and Toast have ridden a 2-person bicycle \[6:33 - *Haunted By Delphox*]
+- Ghost and Toast had a pet rock in 1996 named Brett \[12:00 - *FNAF & Zootopia 2*]
+- Ghost once told Toast that his father was a spaceman, but he was actually a police officer \[13:34 - *FNAF & Zootopia 2*]
+- Toast has seen Ghost clip through the wall before due to a nuclear reactor having an effect on Ghost's left leg as a karate test; Ghost denies it \[*14:21 - Funny Balloon Boy*]
+- Toast dragged Ghost out at 9:50 PM; Toast invited Ghost over to his apartment because he got new copies of Warcraft 2 but realized that they didn't have the right cords for their land match \[1:59 - *Bonnie Visits Walmart*]
+- Ghost and Toast had plans for a vacation in Hawaii \[19:20 - *Johnny Ghost L4D*]
+- Ghost and Toast have been ski-boarding and were going up a gigantic wave in Switzerland/the Bermuda Triangle \(maybe); they got caught in a storm and a UFO caught them after Toast did a 360 while singing the National Anthem of Great Britain and ended up in the Caribbean \[1:36 - *Medieval Mod*]
+- Ghost and Toast travelled through time once while fishing in Jurassic Era; dinosaurs were trying to eat them off the boat/raft/front boards of the T.A.R.D.I.S. that they blew up \[3:08 - *Medieval Mod*]
+- Ghost and Toast have meet Miraak \[5:08 - *Medieval Mod*]
+- Both Ghost and Toast love boats \[6:41 / 8:50 - *Medieval Mod*]
+- Ghost and Toast have gone "kayaking without water" with Johnny Toast \[2:11 / 13:14 - *Minions Visit McDonald's*]
+- He has spied on Ghost's dreams \[9:57 - *OMG Cute Cats*]
+- He bought Ghost a camera for his birthday \[1:22 - *Yoshi Nintendo Mod*]
+- Maloney has flirted with Toast \(who was pretending to be "Debra Toast") \[13:12 - *Bonnie Visits Walmart*]

 ## | Mentioned Videos
 - [Big Dragon Mod](https://youtu.be/nkWX5eoDSEk)